rimehrab/tricky-store/README.md

 A trick of keystore. **Android 12 or above is required**.

-## Testing
+## Tested On

-Tested on Poco F3 > MiUi 14 and OnePlus Nord Ce 3 Lite > Oxygen Os 14
+OnePlus Nord Ce 3 Lite > Oxygen Os 14
+OnePlus 11 R > Oxygen OS 14

 ## ToDo

 ~~Add support for more rom [Top Priority]~~ //5ec1cff updated their module thats better than this one// I'll update it regularly though

+Add support for the midule T-Support [Top Priority]

+## Special Note

+There will be no update for other Rom I'll stick with Oxygen OS and Color OS

 ## Usage